elovalo/elovalo/src/effects/README.md

 ## Utilities

-Besides TWOD and THREED, there are certain functions you may find useful.
+Besides XZ and XYZ, there are certain functions you may find useful.
 There is a simple text API, shape library and voxel manipulation utilities.

 ### Text